-&lt;sup>3 Fond hospitals are largely public hospitals which have a market share of 70 percent of total bed capacity in Austria (BMG/KAZ 2017).
+4 Fond hospitals are largely public hospitals which have a market share of 70 percent of total bed capacity in Austria (BMSGPK/KAZ 2020).

-The total amount spent by private households (out-of-pocket) was 7.4 billion euro in 2017, the annual growth rate between 2011 and 2017 was 5.2%.
+The total amount spent by private households (out-of-pocket) was 7.3 billion euro in 2018, the annual growth rate between 2011 and 2018 was 4.3%.
 Average per capita expenditures by federal states are plotted in Figure 1 (without age-standardization).

-Variable name HC_cons Source data & 2011 - 2017 Availability SHA tables, Statistik AT (2011 - 2017) Konsumerhebung 2014/2015, 2009/2010 Population statistics, Statistik AT Distribution key Monthly expenditures per household (KE) are first converted to yearly expenditures per capita.
-Distribution key: share in total national expenditures is computed as $Population{S} \cdot ExpPerCapita{S}$ $Share{S} = \frac{Population{S} \cdot ExpPerCapita{S}}{\sum{i}(Population{i} \cdot ExpPerCapita{i})}$ KE only available for 2014/2015 and 2009/2010.
+Variable name HC_cons Source data & 2011 - 2018 Availability SHA tables, Statistik AT (2011 - 2018) Konsumerhebung 2014/2015, 2009/2010 Population statistics, Statistik AT Distribution key Monthly expenditures per household (KE) are first converted to yearly expenditures per capita.
+Distribution key: share in total national expenditures is computed as Population - ExpPerCapita - $Share{S} = \frac{1}{\sum (Population + FrnPerCanita)}$ $\Sigma_l(l \circ pulleton_l \circ Dxpi \circ l \circ ouptul)$ KE only available for 2014/2015 and 2009/2010.
 For years 2011 - 2013, the distribution key is linearly interpolated.
+For the years 2016 - 2018 values of the 2014/2015 KE are used.
 Caveats Imperfections in subjective answers in survey-based data.
 KE 2014/2015 matches values from the National Accounts better than KE 2009/2010, but discrepancies still remain.
 Due to higher differences between KE 2009/2010 and the National Accounts, historical time series before 2014 should be considered with caution.
 Long-term care is only included in in-patient, resp.
 Ambulatory care services.
 Home health care and a big part of inpatient care expenditures are missing, probably included in COICOP category 'Social' or not reported.
 Notes Robustness tested by using alternative approaches: considering selected KE categories separately (COICOP classification), resp. using information on prescription fees (from social insurance) to approximate the private expenditures on pharmaceuticals.
 Quantitative differences were not big.
 The alternative approaches also bear additional risks: KE data by detailed category are less significant, minor discrepancies between SHA and COICOP categories.